AbdulmohsenA/PasswordManager/README.md

 ### Procedure
 Run `setup.py` to initialize your secret info (Master password, KEY, etc..). `setup.py` will delete itself after the first run, so choose your password wisely.
 After that.
-Run `PasswordManager.py` to initialize your database and to start using the program.
+Use `PasswordManager.py` to start using the program.

 ---